ACCY - Accountancy

 ACCY 556 Tax Research credit: 1 to 4 Hours.

 Provides the student with a working knowledge of tax research methodology utilized by accountants in public practice.
 Aims to develop the student's capacity for either solving or defending his/her position with respect to a particular tax issue.
 1 to 4 graduate hours.
 No professional credit.
-May be repeated with consent of the department.
-Prerequisite: Credit or concurrent enrollment in ACCY 451, or equivalent or consent of department.
+Prerequisite: ACCY 312 or ACCY 505, or equivalent, or consent of department.

 ACCY 557 Accounting Periods and Methods credit: 2 Hours.